 The well bucket is usually made out of PVC pipe, the check valve may be located at a hardware store or super store such as Home Depot, etc. Be sure to find a flapper type check valve.
 Ordinary check valves require a certain amount of pressure to open them and the amount of pressure exerted from the bucket resting on the water in the well may not be enough to open some of these standard valves.
 But a flapper type check valve is very light weight and requires very little pressure to open.
 You can make your own very easily, but commercial versions of the well bucket may be found.
 One source is Lehman's, which sells a metal variety.

 So with this well bucket, if all else fails, you can still get water out of your well, right?
-Unfortunately it is not quite that simple with a small diameter (4" or 6") drilled well.
+Unfortunately it is not quite that simple with a small diameter (6") drilled well.
 Here is a bit of explanation so you understand what is going on here...

 A Little Caveat